SEAT Ibiza hatchback review

 The SEAT Ibiza will keep occupants safe, too, with a five-star Euro NCAP score after extensive crash-testing.
 Its adult occupant protection score of 95% is particularly high for a supermini, and the safety body has commended SEAT for fitting autonomous emergency braking (AEB) with pedestrian detection as standard.

 Overall, the latest SEAT Ibiza is a well-rounded package that sits near the top of its class.
-In our favourite SE Technology trim with a 1.0-litre TSI 94bhp petrol engine it's a well equipped, thrifty and fun-to-drive supermini.
+In our favourite SE Technology trim with a 1.0-litre TSI 94bhp petrol engine, it's a well equipped, thrifty and fun-to-drive supermini, and one that's definitely worthy of consideration.

 Which Is Best?